Greenport in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Erected 1989 by National Park Service United States Department of the Interior.

 Location.
 41° 5.987′ N, 72° 21.692′ W. Marker is in Greenport, New York, in Suffolk County.
 Marker can be reached from 3rd Street (New York State Route 114) south of Wiggins Street when traveling south.
+Marker is a metal tablet mounted on the subject Fire Fighter Boat.
 Touch for map.
-Marker is a metal tablet mounted on the subject Fire Fighter Boat.
-The Fire Fighter Boat is a floating museum exhibit berthed at the old railroad dock adjacent to East End Seaport Marine Museum.
-The museum and exhibit are located at the foot of 3rd Street.
 Marker is in this post office area: Greenport NY 11944, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker Webb House (approx. 4 miles away); Poquatuck Park (approx. 4 miles away); The Methodist Church (approx. 4.1 miles away); Capt.
-John Underhill Home Site / Historic Peck's Inn (approx. 4.3 miles away); Horton Point Lighthouse (approx. 4˝ miles away); M. Olivia Sage (approx. 7.8 miles away); Wick's Tavern (approx. 11.7 miles away); Bridgehampton Founders Monument (approx. 11.7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Historic Sites of Early Mills and Bridges (approx. 2˝ miles away); Webb House (approx. 4 miles away); Poquatuck Park (approx. 4 miles away); The Methodist Church (approx. 4.1 miles away); Capt.
+John Underhill Home Site / Historic Peck's Inn (approx. 4.3 miles away); Horton Point Lighthouse (approx. 4˝ miles away); Town of Southold (approx. 5.3 miles away); The Point House (approx. 7.2 miles away).

 Also see . . .